 The executor/next-of-kin should inform the individual's bank of their death.
 If there is no executor or next-of-kin, this task is the responsibility of the social work care manager.

-If ARK manages a trust account on behalf of the individual, please refer to CS05b Trust Accounts and 'Access-to-funds'
+If Ark manages a trust account on behalf of the individual, please refer to CS05b Supporting with Money.

-This task can be delegated to ARK, with agreed payment and written confirmation from the care manager.
+This task can be delegated to Ark, with agreed payment and written confirmation from the care manager.

 4.3 Welfare benefits